ozil111/Compare-File-Tool/README.md

 - **⚡️ Fast binary analysis**: Efficient hashing, chunking, and optional similarity scoring.
 - **🚀 Easy extensibility**: Add new file types seamlessly using a clean factory pattern.

+---

+## ❓ Why This Project?

+While many existing tools focus on comparing plain text or specific formats like JSON, very few offer a **unified, extensible solution** for **multi-format file comparison**, especially for **structured data formats** like HDF5.
+ This project bridges that gap by offering:

+- 🚀 **Automation-Ready**: Easily integrated into scripts, pipelines, or automated testing workflows.
+- 🧩 **Multi-Format Support**: Seamlessly compare text, CSV, JSON, XML, binary, and HDF5 files in one tool.
+- 🎯 **Fine-Grained Control**: Compare specific line ranges, column ranges, or structured fields.
+- 🔌 **Extensibility by Design**: Add new formats in minutes using a clean comparator architecture.
+- 🛠 **Designed for Engineers and Researchers**: Particularly useful in scientific computing, simulation validation, data engineering, and automated QA processes.

+Whether you are validating simulation results, checking large dataset exports, or building continuous integration pipelines, **this tool can save you time and improve reliability**.

 ------

 ## 🚀 Quickstart